ShahryarKD/restaurant-rating-app/README.md

 The program runs and users are prompted to enter an address, any street address will work fine.
 The program will run and export a data list in a CSV file depending on your search query.

+This program was inspired by Regita H. Zakia's Data scraping demonstration, but was tweaked and expanded upon for more functionality